nabetse/of_vscode/README.md

 ## of_vscode.sh

+Script para generar un proyecto openFrameworks para VSCode en linux con Intellisense habilitado:
-bash script for generating VSCode openFrameworks project with enabled intellisense, tested on:
+Bash script for generating VSCode openFrameworks project with enabled intellisense, tested on:
 - Debian 9
-- openFrameworks 0.10.0 gcc6
+- openFrameworks 0.10.1 gcc6
 - Microsoft Visual Studio Code IDE 1.27.2

 additional requirements are GNU Global and clang, the first for generating the tags, and the second for some static analysis on debugging: